nrfconnect/sdk-nrf/doc/nrf/ug_ble_controller.rst

    :local:
    :depth: 2

-When you develop a Bluetooth Low Energy (LE) application, you must include a Bluetooth LE Controller.
+When you develop a Bluetooth® Low Energy (LE) application, you must include a Bluetooth® LE Controller.
 A Bluetooth LE Controller is the layer of the Bluetooth stack that handles the physical layer packets and all associated timing.
 It implements the Link Layer, which is the low-level, real-time protocol that controls the Bluetooth LE communication.